 Digital brand management is the work you do to ensure your desired brand identity is maintained across all your digital channels.
 It’s the process of aligning all of your campaigns, digital spaces, and content to create a cohesive brand in the digital sphere.

 Obviously, this type of brand management isn’t possible for one person (or even a small group of people) to handle on their own, though.
-To be effective, the responsibility has to be shared across the organization, and your brand assets and guidelines have to be centralized in a single digital space, so that collaboration on digital assets is possible.
+To be effective, the responsibility has to be shared across the organization, and your brand asset management and guidelines have to be centralized in a single digital space, so that collaboration on digital assets is possible.